ajewolejude/KotlinMVPCalculator/README.md

 ## MVP Kotlin Calculator

 The primary goal of this project was to create an android calculator app using kotlin.
-It was implemented using a MVP + ViewModel architecture which includes a ViewModel object (not to be confused with MVVM).
+It was implemented using a MVP + ViewModel architecture which includes a ViewModel object.

 ## APP Link
 https://drive.google.com/open?id=1OzRjznhntyo9I-zTWOp2l2Zv4cV9PkHr